Cane Corso Colors: Which Coat Colors Predict the Healthiest Puppy

 - Autoimmune thyroiditis.

-Sovrano Cane Corso breeders explains that dilute coat colors, and especially blue-coated Cane Corsos, can have a higher incidence of serious skin issues.
+The dilute coat colors, especially blue-coated Cane Corsos, can have a higher incidence of serious skin issues.

-It is important to understand that there currently are no pre-screening genetic health tests that can predict whether a puppy with a rare coat color will develop any of these issues.
+It is important to understand that there currently are no pre-screening genetic health tests to predict whether a puppy with a rare coat color will develop any of these issues.

 Which Cane Corso Colors Have the Longest Life Expectancy